 When Star Ratings are calculated each quarter, they are based on the linearized responses of patients.
+Learn more on this in the video below.
 That is, it includes all patients, no matter their response on the item set for each composite.
 So what does this mean for facilities who are trying to hone in on a specific area of improvement?
 Don’t be surprised if your composite scores go one direction and your star rating goes another – for the same composite.
 We’ve seen several instances of this in the first few CMS Star Rating publications, resulting in a wave of calls from clients wondering what they did wrong.

 Perhaps you’re now wondering why CMS would make this move.
 This is what they had to say on their website: